Subscribe

 • Shaking.
 This can be caused by anxiety or pent-up energy in your pup.

 • Inability to sit still.
-This can look different for everyone and can include symptoms like restlessness, constant shifting, and the inability to find a comfortable place to sit or lie down.
+This can look different for every dog and can include symptoms like restlessness, constant shifting, and the inability to find a comfortable place to sit or lie down.

 • Panting.
 While this can be a sign of anxiety, it can also preclude other conditions.
 Consult with your vet if you aren’t clear on the cause.

-• Excessive drooling.
-Same as above!
-You may notice excessive drooling if your dog pants when they are anxious, as this can prompt salivation.
+• Excessive drooling .
+As with panting, you may notice excessive drooling if your dog pants when they are anxious, as this can prompt salivation.
 However, if you aren’t sure, it’s always best to ask your vet.

 • Excessive yawning.
-Many pet parents might assume their pet is just tired, but excessive yawning is often a missed symptom of anxiety.
+Many pet parents might assume their pet is just tired, but excessive yawning is often a missed sign of anxiety.

 • Excessive lip licking or grooming.
 Like yawning, dogs may appear to have an oral fixation when anxious.
 This is because licking can promote the flow of mood-regulating hormones in your dog, helping them calm down naturally.